YakovL/iq-test-doc/readme.md

 and about the client.
-For instance, if we'd like to get info about an enterprise in BSC Testnet (a "read-only" method), we have to [find](https://docs.ricefarm.fi/guides/metamask-add-bsc) that its RPC endpoint is `https://data-seed-prebsc-1-s1.binance.org:8545/` (or run our own node and use its endpoint), take some valid network address (one of ours or just from an explorer) and create a `VoidSigner` (this signer is suitable for "read-only" methods):
+For instance, if we'd like to get info about an enterprise in BSC Testnet (a "read-only" method), we have to [find](https://docs.ricefarm.fi/guides/metamask-add-bsc) that its RPC endpoint is `https://data-seed-prebsc-1-s1.binance.org:8545/` (or run our own node and use its endpoint), take some valid network address (one of ours or just from an explorer), and create a `VoidSigner` (this signer is suitable for "read-only" methods):

 ```typescript